Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Discussion

-\paragraph{Practical Implications for Churn Prediction} The successful application of cascade features to improve churn prediction (RQ3) demonstrates the practical relevance of our framework.
-Traditional churn models often rely on static or slowly-changing developer attributes.
-By incorporating metrics that capture a developer's social responsiveness--their tendency to initiate or participate in cascades--we add a dynamic, behavioral dimension to the prediction.
-A developer who is highly integrated into the cascade network may be more socially embedded and thus less likely to leave.
-Conversely, a decline in a developer's cascade participation could be an early warning sign of disengagement.
+\paragraph{Practical Implications for Churn Prediction} The trigger-inspired neighbor activity features add a small but measurable signal to churn prediction (RQ3), suggesting a potential, if modest, practical use of our framework.
+Existing churn prediction approaches typically rely on static developer attributes or structural network features~\cite{lin2017developer, chang2024condygnn}.
+Our neighbor activity features add a dynamic, temporal dimension: rather than asking \emph{who} a developer is connected to, they capture \emph{how active} those connections currently are.
+A developer whose collaborators are becoming inactive faces somewhat elevated churn risk, which could complement, rather than replace, existing inactivity-based indicators for project managers monitoring team health.
 This opens up new avenues for project managers and community health analysts to monitor and foster developer engagement.

-\paragraph{Relevance to Industry} Referring to the industrial relevance highlighted in \Cref{sec:intro}, our findings suggest concrete strategies to stabilize Open Source Software communities affected by high rates of developer turnover.
-One possible strategy could be to identify developers who initiate activity cascades (i.e., by hiring them to continue their work or offering financial support).
-Moreover, our work highlights an important previously unknown dimension in the dynamics of teams, which is relevant for a meaningful integration of automated support tools or agentic AI, which could potentially influence the social mechanisms revealed in our work.